vlazzarini/vlazzarini.github.io/_posts/2023-07-14-the-prologue-VCF.md

 damping feedback level and the resonance amount.
 A separate source of non-linearity is the double-back diodes in the "fixed" feedback route.
 This makes the gain in that path actually dependent on the signal level.
-It work as an expander, increasing the damping if the voltage goes beyond a certain threshold.
+They work together as an expander, increasing the damping if the voltage goes beyond a certain threshold.

 We can clearly see these non-linearities having an effect on the synthesizer output, for resonance levels above 50%,